-PHS was able to collect robust information from State government agencies, enrollment assistors, and nonprofit organizations.
+There were some difficulties with the project.
+PHS was able to collect information from State government agencies, enrollment assistors, and nonprofit organizations.
 However, it faced challenges in collecting sufficient and comparable data on consumer assistance resources from health insurance plans.
 A survey was fielded to health plans on their consumer assistance resources; success stories and best practices; staff capacity and funding; and types of consumer inquiries and concerns.
-Although plan information would be de-identified, there was a low response rate by the health plans.
-A misunderstanding of and concern about the intent of the survey among the health plans may have contributed to their lack of participation.
-With this limited information, PHS couldn’t adequately assess how well health plans are (or are not) meeting the insurance navigation needs of consumers.
+Although plan information would have been de-identified, there was a low response rate by the health plans.
+A misunderstanding of and concern about the intent of the survey among the health plans likely contributed to their lack of participation.
+Although efforts were made to smooth things out and clarify intentions, most plans did not respond.
+With only limited information, PHS couldn’t adequately assess how well health plans are (or are not) meeting the insurance navigation needs of consumers.

-This grant was one of the first awarded under NYSHealth’s newly launched priority area of Empowering Health Care Consumers in 2016—which in its nascent stage was still transitioning from the Foundation’s prior emphasis on consumer insurance coverage and access issues.
+This grant was one of the very first awarded under NYSHealth’s newly launched priority area of Empowering Health Care Consumers, which in its nascent stage was still transitioning from the Foundation’s prior emphasis on consumer insurance coverage and access issues.
 By the time PHS had completed its work, the project was no longer aligned with this priority area’s core strategies of promoting information transparency and engaging patients as partners in decision-making.
-Because of this misalignment, the limited information collected from health plans, and the scope of the analysis, the project did not result in an NYSHealth-produced report.
+Because of this misalignment, the limited information collected from health plans, and the scope of the analysis, the project did not result in a public report.

 Co-Funding and Additional Funds Leveraged: N/A